Refragg/FileLister/README.md

 - Install docker on the target machine
 - Clone this repository
 - Set the TITLE_SUFFIX and FILES_ROOT_DIRECTORY environment variables
+- Change the file at `FileLister/wwwroot/header-img.png` to add your own branding

 - Run `docker compose up -d` in the repo's root directory, (-d makes it run in the background)
 - Run `docker compose down` to stop the server